I: Origin, Mission, Selection Process, Focus

 Coaching and Technical Staff

-The lineup thus far is impressive, and one of the club’s coaching staff, Jason Kreis, recently named to coach the United States under 23 side.
+The lineup is impressive, and Academy Director Jason Kreis was also hired to coach the United States men’s under 23 side.

 The Selection Process

-“We began scouting last August,” McDonough said.
+“We began scouting last August (2018),” McDonough said in an interview.
 “We’ve spoken with local clubs, schools, coaches and everyone in the soccer community to find the most talented players across every zip code in our market.”
-The staff scouted more than 6,000 players in the Miami-Dade, Broward and Palm Beach Counties and also the Naples and Fort Myers areas for the region’s top talent.
+The staff scouted more than 6,000 players in the Miami-Dade, Broward and Palm Beach Counties, and also the Naples and Fort Myers areas for the region’s top talent.

 “We’re making some progress,” Inter Miami Sporting Director Paul McDonough told MLSsoccer.com in mid April.
 “We’re starting to really add academy staff and some support staff around that, which is important.
 The academy is really the next big thing on our agenda, our next big milestone.”